Fluidize-Inc/fluidize-python/README.md

 ## The Problem

-Students and researchers face significant barriers when exploring different ideas and simulation tools.
+Students and researchers face significant barriers when working with different simulation tools:

-- **Setup**: Often setting up other's code in research takes a really long time.
+- **Setup overhead** – Installing and configuring someone else’s research code can take an enormous amount of time.
-- **Diversified Architecture**: People use different tools to develop their science softwares.
-The specificy and complexity of these programs make them
+- **Diverse architectures** – Scientific software is built using a wide range of tools and architectures, each with its own complexities and quirks.
-- **Time drain**: Following good software engineering practices is ideal in theory, but in practice doing so comes at a cost of immediately obtaining results.
+- **Time drain** – Good software engineering practices are important, but in practice they often slow down the process of getting immediate results.
-- **Reproducibility challenges**: It's difficult to share and reproduce experiments
+- **Reproducibility issues** – Sharing and reproducing experiments is frequently cumbersome and error-prone.
-- **Scaling barriers**: Moving from local prototypes to cloud or dedicated cluster is often time consuming and difficult
+- **Scaling friction** – Moving from a local prototype to a cloud environment or dedicated compute cluster can be slow and difficult.

 ## The Solution

-Fluidize provides a standardized wrapper that transforms complex scientific software into modular, AI-orchestratable components.
-This enables:
+Fluidize provides a standardized wrapper that turns complex scientific software into modular components.
+This makes it possible to:

-- **Single API endpoint** for arbitrarily complex scientific computing software, any language, any software
+- **Expose a single API endpoint** for any scientific computing software—any language, any tool, any complexity.
-- **Easy orchestration** of tools that don't work well together.
+- **Easily connect** tools that were never designed to work together.
-- **Consistent I/O patterns** across all simulations
+- **Adopt consistent I/O patterns** across all simulations.

-This is done with virtually no changes to the existing codebase.
+All of this works with **minimal or no changes** to the existing codebase, allowing our framework to scale effortlessly to any repository.

 ## Architecture